 Definition: Grains appear reddish brown, or in severe cases, blackened.
 Heat Damaged / Bin Burnt is included in the definition of Damaged.

 Definition: Any visible insect damage to the grain is to be classified as defective.
+Insect Damaged is included in the definition of Damaged.

 Broken

 Definition: Grains that have 1/4 or more missing from the Kernel.